AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

   |> last()
 ```

-Union the result with a dummy record so that result will have at least one table even if we don't have any STATUS values before current time range ([[range]]) .
-Otherwise *tableFind* function raises error.
+Again, union the result with a dummy record so that the result will have at least one table.

 ```
 lastStatusBeforeRange=